 Shore Power (cont.)

-Option (2) Non-Grid- Based Power Partial funding of up to \$200,000 per megawatt of the covered costs of an electricity generating unit that provides power at a cargo ship berth or multiple berths.
+Partial funding of up to \$200,000 per megawatt of the covered costs of an electricity generating unit that provides power at a cargo ship berth or multiple berths.
 This unit can be portable or fixed on the terminal.
 Only zero emission units (e.g., fuel cell, solar), or natural gas engines equipped with selective catalytic reduction to control NOx emissions are eligible.

-Requirements Program-funded non-grid-based shore power shall be installed and in operation by January 1, 2010.
-Equipment owner shall: Commit to 7 years of 100% California operation at the following levels or greater: 1,000 hours per year in 2010-2011.
-2,000 hours per year in 2012-2013.
-3,000 hours per year in 2014 and beyond.
-Agree to equipment inspections that include demonstrated operability with a cargo ship fully powered by shore-based electrical power supplied by the electricity generating unit.
-Comply with record-keeping, reporting, and Program review or fiscal audit requirements.
-Sign a legally binding contract with the local agency including project milestone and completion deadlines.
-Properly maintain equipment in good operating condition and according to manufacturer's recommendations.
-Demonstrate proof of equipment warranty.
-Comply with all local permitting requirements.
-Perform source testing to measure emissions from the unit every 1,000 hours of operation, according to the source test requirements contained in ARB's shore power regulation.
-Pro-rated Alternative Equipment owners may opt for a pro-rated alternative consisting of duplicate requirements, except that the Program will pay up to \$140,000 per megawatt for a 5 year commitment to use non-grid-based shore power in 100% California operation.
-Project Cost Assumptions Total shoreside cost of equipping a berth with permanent grid-based electrical power is ~\$5.0 million/berth; some ports may incur additional costs to bring new/additional power capacity to the port.
-Total cost of distributed generation power is anticipated to be \$4.0 million/2 MW unit.
-Shipside modifications will cost ~\$1 million/ship.
-Excluded Funding Components Providing additional electrical power to the port.
-Construction and protection of infrastructure (e.g., natural gas lines) used to supply fuel for non-grid-based electrical generation.
-Shipside modifications to accept shore-based electrical power.
+Program-funded non-grid-based shore power shall be installed and in operation by January 1, 2010.

+- Commit to 7 years of 100% California operation at the following levels or greater: - 1,000 hours per year in 2010-2011. - 2,000 hours per year in 2012-2013. - o 3,000 hours per year in 2014 and beyond. - Agree to equipment inspections that include demonstrated operability with a cargo ship fully powered by shore-based electrical power supplied by the electricity generating unit. - Comply with record-keeping, reporting, and Program review or fiscal audit requirements. - Sign a legally binding contract with the local agency including project milestone and completion deadlines. - Properly maintain equipment in good operating condition and according to manufacturer's recommendations. - Demonstrate proof of equipment warranty. - Comply with all local permitting requirements. - Perform source testing to measure emissions from the unit every 1,000 hours of operation, according to the source test requirements contained in ARB's shore power regulation.

+Pro-rated Alternative

+Equipment owners may opt for a pro-rated alternative consisting of duplicate requirements, except that the Program will pay up to \$140,000 per megawatt for a 5 year commitment to use non-grid-based shore power in 100% California operation.

+- Total shoreside cost of equipping a berth with permanent grid-based electrical power is ~\$5.0 million/berth; some ports may incur additional costs to bring new/additional power capacity to the port. - Total cost of distributed generation power is anticipated to be \$4.0 million/2 MW unit. - Shipside modifications will cost ~\$1 million/ship.